mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

       mongod --dbpath /data/db

-Consider the MongoDB
-:manual:`/tutorial/restore-database-from-backup-file` tutorial for
+   Replace ``/data/db`` with the path to data directory created from the restored files.

-instructions about restoring a replica set from backed up data.
+.. related:: Consider the MongoDB :manual:`/tutorial/restore-replica-set-from-backup` tutorial for instructions about restoring a replica set from backed up data.